faiface/par-lang/docs/src/getting_started.md

   an _automatic UI._
 - A _`run`_ command to run definitions with the [unit](./types/unit.md) type straight from the console.
+- A _`check`_ command to check Par programs for validity without actually running them.

 At the moment, there are no pre-built binaries, or releases, so we'll have to build it from souce.